 And so that’s your situation comedy: The Good Place.
 Wackiness ensues.

-And then comes “Michael’s Gambit.”
+And then comes that season finale, “Michael’s Gambit.”
 About 2/3rds into this episode, it’s revealed that The Good Place is not Heaven…it’s Hell.

 But that’s not all!
 Michael is really a man called “The Architect” who, with the backing of a weird group of elites, has purposely created a devious “fake world” for Eleanor and the others to live in—created with the sole purpose to torture them!